laravel/docs/events.md

 	Event::listen('user.login', 'OtherHandler', 5);

 Sometimes, you may wish to stop the propagation of an event to other listeners.
-You may do so using the `$event->stop()` method.
+You may do so using by returning `false` from your listener:

 **Stopping The Propagation Of An Event**